 Inexpensive lotions and creams do not moisturize skin well, but after being unemployed for over a year, the better ones were out of my budget.
-I found that adding a little bit of Vitamin E Oil (I bought mine at Dollar General for $2) to a new bottle of inexpensive lotion really ups its moisturizing power.
+I found that adding a little bit of Vitamin E Oil to a new bottle of inexpensive lotion really ups its moisturizing power.

 I no longer waste money on expensive moisturizers.
 I have found two products that are amazing and very inexpensive.
 The first is cocoa butter in a jar.
-It is made by Queen Helene and is a very rich and very moisturizing body cream that can also be used on the face (I found it at CVS).
-It comes in a big jar and is about $3!
-I slather it on after a bath or after washing my face.
-It is as rich or richer than those expensive body butters and has a nice pure smell.
+It is made by Queen Helene and is a very rich and very moisturizing body cream that can also be used on the face.

 Apply facial moisturizer before blow drying your hair so the heat from the blow dryer doesn't dry out your skin.

 Rather than stick to one brand of moisturizer or face cream, I like to switch around the products - and my skin seems to appreciate it!
 This is where sample packages of various lotions can play a role in your skin care routine - use them to supplement your usual lotions and creams in rotation.

 It's been particularly dry this year and I have been slathering on the hand cream/face cream/lip balm!
 Somehow I find that my skin reacts better when I vary the types of lotion/cream I use, so I switch off.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.